bdnorris/DES-340/lectures/lecture10-selectors.md

 ### Focus

-The focus psuedo class is mostly for form elements and buttons.
+The focus pseudo class is mostly for form elements and buttons.
 If you click into a text field, that field has focus.

 ```css
 input:focus {